SUSE/ha-sap-terraform-deployments/libvirt/README.md

   rm 99-disable-ipv6.conf
   ```

-  Copy the adapted image to the libvirt pool that you intend to use for the project.
+  Copy the adapted image to the libvirt pool that you intend to use for the project and that you referenced via `storage_pool = ...`.

+  To register the SLES image as a SLES4SAP image you can use this little hack which is rolled out via cloud-init. **You do not have to do this if your image is already a SLES4SAP**.

-  Next, you must adapt the file cloud-config.tpl  so that the installation will register will the required repositories.
+  Adapt the file cloud-config.tpl  so that the installation will register will the required repositories for SLES4SAP.
 For this you'll need your SUSE for SAP registration code and the associated email address.
 Edit the file so that it matches this, ensuring you replace <SubEmail> and <SubCode> with your details:

   ```yaml
   #cloud-config